 How Much Can a Dependant Earn If I Go Bankrupt?

 A dependant in your household can earn up to $3642 if you are bankrupt.
-Should a member of your household earn over this, no matter how old they are, they will cease to be considered a dependant and this will have implications on the amount of money you can earn as a bankrupt.
-For more information on families and bankruptcy ring us on 1300 795 575.
+Should a member of your household make over this, no matter how old they are, they will cease to be considered a dependant and this will have ramifications on the amount of money you can earn as a bankrupt.
+To learn more on families and bankruptcy ring us on 1300 795 575.

 42. Can I Keep My Tools of Trade If I Go Bankrupt?